Adspectus/kirbytools/README.md

 > Because in general it is not a good idea to store plaintext passwords in a file, the `$HOME/.kirbyrc` file will be owned by your user and saved with mode `0600`, i.e. it is only readable by you (and system administrators).

-The _kirbysetup_ script will call a php script named `createUser.php` with the necessary parameters which will create the user.
+The _kirbysetup_ script will call a PHP script named `createUser.php` with the necessary parameters which will create the user.
 This script is located in `/usr/share/kirbytools` by default, but you can change that with the _kirbyconfigure_ command.

 ### Enabling the panel